tok1moto/blog-project/README.md

 # Personal Blogging Platform (Next.js Frontend)

-Interactive single-page blog UI built with Next.js, Tailwind CSS, and a mock REST API backed by `localStorage`.
-Supports CRUD: list, search/filter, view, create, edit, and delete posts.
+An interactive single-page blogging platform built with Next.js and Tailwind CSS, featuring a smooth and responsive UI powered by shadcn/ui components.
+The app supports full CRUD functionality — users can list, search/filter, view, create, edit, and delete posts — with a mock REST API backed by localStorage for offline testing and a Node.js + Express + MongoDB backend for persistent data storage.
+The backend API manages all blog operations and provides endpoints for fetching, creating, updating, and deleting posts.
+MongoDB ensures scalability and flexibility in storing post data, while Express handles routing and middleware efficiently.
+This project demonstrates end-to-end web app development — from frontend interactivity (Next.js) to backend API design (Express) and database integration (MongoDB).

 ## Features
 - Responsive layout with Tailwind